Population Health Helps Improve Quality and Reduce CostsFeb 4

 edHEALTH is proud of its work to keep healthcare premiums affordable, but we know we can’t be complacent.
 Effective population health programs like ours have the potential to improve care and reduce costs.
 And, that’s a winning strategy!

-edHEALTH, established in 2013, is a collaboration of 16 higher educational institutions that own and govern the organization.
+edHEALTH, established in 2013, is a collaboration of 23 higher education and secondary school institutions that own and govern the organization.
 By coming together to provide healthcare benefits, the members of edHEALTH realize lower costs than available through fully insured or go-it-alone self-insured options.
-The organization provides its members robust healthcare benefits, economies of scale, reduced TPA fees, transparency, and ownership of a large portion of stop loss profits.

 Cynthia (Cindy) McGrath is edHEALTH's Marketing Communications Strategist.